Module Reference¶

 int |

-Adsets where targeting was changed |
+Adsets where targeting was changed (and held after verification) |

 adsets_skipped |